Knguyen-dev/project-todo-list/README.md

 How to run (For development purposes):

-1. Do npm run watch, make sure it's running a server, akin to django. then open the index.html in live server
+1. Do npm run watch, make sure it's running a server, akin to django.
+2. Open index.html in dist, if there is no 'index.html' then add one and add "<script src="index.js" type="module"></script>"

 -   Google fonts: